-First settled in 1872, the town square was laid out in 1895.
+First settled in 1872, the town was laid out in 1895.
 The city was named for the Missouri, Kansas and Texas Railroad.
-William Eule introduced rice farming to the dry-land farmers in 1901, and rice replaced cotton, peanuts and corn.
-Today, Katy is still renowned as a rice farming and rail center, and it also is known for one of the largest gas fields in the state.
-Katy's city limits are in three counties—Harris, Waller and Fort Bend.
+William Eule introduced rice farming in 1901, and rice replaced cotton, peanuts and corn.
+Today, Katy is still renowned as a rice farming and rail center.
+It also is known for one of the largest gas fields in the state.
+Katy's city limits are in three countiesHarris, Waller and Fort Bend.
 Proximity to Houston provides Katy with all the benefits of a big city with the community life of a small town.

 Plan your Texas trip then take your Passport with you.